Topological Separation of Vortices: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we presented a vortex separation technique based on the scalar field critical points.
+In this work, we presented a vortex separation technique based on scalar field critical points.
 In order to overcome several limitations of the previous method, we introduced the ``layering'' strategy and partially overcame the inaccurate split problem with the statistical inclusion of vorticity lines.
 Our algorithm's performance is slower compared to that of~\cite{adeelhairpin2023}, attributable to two main factors.
-Firstly, our method explores all critical point pairs within the underlying region for separation, which could be considerably higher in number compared to the iso-surfaces associated with a single isovalue.
+Firstly, our method explores all critical point pairs within the underlying region for separation, which could be considerably higher in number compared to a global threshold selection approach.
 Secondly, the layering strategy introduces additional processing time.
 This trade-off between performance and accuracy suggests potential improvements by implementing criteria such as persistence to curtail the number of critical points considered.
 We also plan to further explore the interactions of vorticity lines when the split boundary is relatively complex having multiple interfaces.